Hentaigana: History

 Comparison of the glyphs of hentaigana.
 From the left is the Meiji period, 1975, 2004 and 2017.

 Hiragana, the main Japanese syllabic writing system, derived from a cursive form of man'yōgana, a system where Chinese ideograms (kanji) were used to write sounds without regard to their meaning.
 Originally, the same syllable (more precisely, mora) could be represented by several more-or-less interchangeable kanji, or different cursive styles of the same kanji.
 However, the 1900 script reform determined that only one specific character be used for each mora, with the rest being called hentaigana ("variant characters").

 The 1900 standard included the hiragana ゐ, ゑ, and を, which historically stood for the phonetically distinct moras /wi/, /we/, and /wo/ but are currently pronounced as /i/, /e/, and /o/, identically to い, え, and お.
-The を kana is still commonly used in the Japanese writing system, instead of お, for the direct object particle /-o/.
-These characters were deprecated by the 1946 spelling reform.
+These characters were deprecated by the 1946 spelling reform, except for the character を, which is still used in the Japanese writing system for the direct object particle /-o/.

 Hentaigana are still used occasionally today in some contexts, such as store signs and logos, to achieve the "old-fashioned" or "traditional" look.

 Katakana also has variant forms, such as (ネ) and (ヰ).
 However, katakana's variant forms are fewer than hiragana's.
 Katakana's choices of man'yōgana segments had stabilized early on and established – with few exceptions – an unambiguous phonemic orthography (one symbol per sound) long before the 1900 script regularization.